abishekarjun98/Flask_app_Geodata-analysis/README.md

  ## **Implementation**
 Whenever an user enters a particular latitude and Longitude, Map is rendered with the entered coordinates as center and the result of clstering is displaed.
-**Note:** currently the implementation is done only for the state of Karnataka(due to lack of oxygen plants data)
+**Note:** currently the implementation is done only for the state of Karnataka(due to lack of oxygen plants data), the model can be deployed for any dataset.

 ## **Installation**